Adaptogens: Nature’s Stress-Busters for Modern Wellness

 Who Should Use Adaptogens?

-Athletes: Improve endurance and recovery.
+- Athletes: Improve recovery and endurance.

 How to Use Adaptogens Safely

-Start Low: Begin with small doses (e.g., 300 mg ashwagandha daily).
+- Start with small doses (e.g., 300 mg of Ashwagandha).

-Choose Quality: Opt for organic, lab-tested brands.
+- Choose organic, lab-tested brands.

 Simple Ways to Add Adaptogens to Your Day